aafre/resume-builder/README.md

     - Edit the `.yaml` file from the `samples/` folder with your details.
         - **First time use**: Start with the sample template by simply updating the content with your details.
 Then, proceed to the [execution](#execution) step.
         - **Advanced Use**: Refer to the [Supported Section Types](#supported-section-types) section to customize your resume format with additional or modified sections.
+    - If you wish to use icons, please drop them in the `icons/` folder.
+And in the `YAML` config, just specify the icon file name.
+No need to specify absoluete or relative paths.
+This is something that needs to be improved.

 ### Execution